SAP/cloud-identity-developer-guide/docs/Libraries/nodejs/sap_ams/sap_ams.md

 ### Events

-Instances of `AuthorizationManagementService` emit the following events to which consumers can subscribe via the `on(eventName: string, function(event: AmsEvent) : void)` method.
+Instances of `AuthorizationManagementService` emit the following events to which consumers can subscribe using the `on(eventName: string, function(event: AmsEvent) : void)` method.

 - **`authorizationCheck`**: Emitted during various authorization operations by the methods of [Authorizations](#authorizations).
 The event object contains the following properties based on the type of operation:
   - **`type`**: The type of the event.
 Possible values are: